leaf8742/com.unknown.product/Pods/SCRecorder/README.md

 - Remove any record segment that you don't want
 - Display the result into a convenient video player
 - Save the record session for later somewhere using a serializable NSDictionary (works in NSUserDefaults)
-- Add a video filter using Core Image
+- Add a configurable and animatable video filter using Core Image
 - Add a watermark
 - Merge and export the video using fine tunings that you choose